What Defines a Criminal Record in Arizona?

 An arrest record is an official document providing information regarding a person that has been questioned, apprehended, taken into custody, placed in detention, held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
-In Arizona, a person can be arrested once they commit a misdemeanor amounting to as minor of an act as a breach of the peace or they commit a felony where there are reasonable grounds to believe they committed the crime.
-For a more detailed presentation of Arizona arrest regulations and protocols the requester may visit here Arizona Revised Statutes
+In Arizona, a person can be arrested once they commit a misdemeanor amounting to a minor of an act as a breach of the peace, or if they commit a felony where there are reasonable grounds to believe they committed the crime.

 Arizona Arrest Warrants

 An arrest warrant is an official document that is signed and issued by a judge or magistrate on behalf of the local and state jurisdictions, which authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
 In Arizona, the police can arrest a person for committing a crime even without a warrant.
 In most cases, this occurs when the person commits the crime in an officer’s presence.

 A misdemeanor is a non-indictable offense and is generally less severe than felonies.
 However, like felonies, a misdemeanor charge is categorized by a number-based system designed to describe the severity of the alleged crime.
 Punishment depends on the class, as stated in the Arizona state legislature